-Sorts the list of metrics by the lowest value across the time period specified, including only series that have a maximum value greater than 0.
+Sorts the list of metrics by the lowest value across the time period specified.

-'''

 &target=sortByMinima(server.instance.memory.free)

-'''

-sortByName (seriesList, natural=False, reverse=False)
+sortByName (seriesList, natural=False)

 Takes one metric or a wildcard seriesList.
 Sorts the list of metrics by the metric name using either alphabetical order or natural sorting.
-Natural sorting allows names containing numbers to be sorted more naturally, e.g. - Alphabetical sorting: server1, server11, server12, server2 - Natural sorting: server1, server11, server11 sortByTotal (seriesList)
+Natural sorting allows names containing numbers to be sorted more naturally, e.g: - Alphabetical sorting: server1, server11, server12, server2 - Natural sorting: server1, server11, server12, server2 - Natural sorting: server1, server11, server12, server3.

+sortByTotal (seriesList)

-Sorts the list of metrics in descending order by the sum of values across the time period specified.
+Sorts the list of metrics by the sum of values across the time period specified.